Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Introduction

 The plan for this paper is as follows.
-In Section \ref{sec:Exofast}, we summarize the four methods of breaking the host star mass-radius degeneracy which we will use to characterise KELT-15b.
-In Section \ref{sec:kelt15b}, we provide the rationale for selecting KELT-15b as the test-bed of this analysis.
-In Section \ref{sec:SanityCheck}, check the robustness of our modelling procedure by reproducing the results from the original analysis of this system, \cite{kelt15b}.
-In Section \ref{sec:analysis}, we outline our analysis approach to systematically model KELT-15b.
-In Section \ref{sec:results}, we describe our results.
-In Section \ref{sec:discussion}, we discuss the implications of these results on modeling transiting planets.
-Finally, in section \ref{sec:conclusion}, we summarize our findings and their impact.
+In \S \ref{sec:Exofast}, we discuss \exofastv and its approach to globally modeling planetary systems and their host stars.
+In \S \ref{sec:StellarModels}, we summarize the four methods of breaking the host star mass-radius degeneracy which we will use to characterise KELT-15b and explore the information content provided by these methods.
+In \S \ref{sec:kelt15b}, we provide the rationale for selecting KELT-15b as the test-bed of this analysis.
+In \S \ref{sec:analysis}, we outline our analysis approach to systematically model KELT-15b.
+In \S \ref{sec:SanityCheck}, we check the robustness of our procedure by reproducing the results from the original analysis of this system from \cite{kelt15b}.
+In \S \ref{sec:results}, we describe the results of our analysis.
+In \S \ref{sec:discussion}, we discuss the implications of these results on modeling transiting planets.
+Finally, in \S \ref{sec:conclusions}, we summarize our findings and their impact.